deepix/globalirrigationmap/README.md

 2. Re-run features_exporter.py to create the new feature store.
 3. Update model parameters, if required, in classifier.py.
 Re-run classifier.py.

+## Improving Resolution

+The model is currently at 8km spatial resolution.
+This is the same as the one for the labels that come from MIRCA2000 dataset.

+If you want to improve the resolution to say 4km or 1km, there are two challenges.

+First, there is the "data science" challenge of how to apply the 8km labels to a smaller parcel of land.
+You have to apply intelligence, such as use the label on a part of the original square that looks like cropland, based on some of its features, say the vegetation index.

+Second, there is the engineering challenge, because data grows on a quadratic scale - i.e., you have an O(N<sup>2</sup>) problem at hand.
+You will likely run into GEE errors.
+When that happens, you should start by reduce the regions processed in parallel by feature extractor component in `get_selected_features_image()` function.
+For 8km scale, it splits the world into 2 collections of smaller regions.
+The same function is also used by the classifier, so your changes will automatically carry over to that component.

 ## Components

 ### Random Sampler